Abdeboskey/PlayGround-SoundBox/README.md

 * When accessing the app on a touch screen device, can we implement some sort of Kaoss pad control interface?

+* Can we also incorporate visual changes that respond to audio input/output?

 ## Docs for Research

 ### Web Audio API --->